 The sources of variation in the ANOVA table can be either fixed for random.
 The MS and DF are extracted from the sources of variation should not contain any fixed effect.
 This is because the variances should only be estimated from the sources of variation containing the random effects.
 However, there are some cases where the fixed effects are confounded with the random effects, i.e. balanced incomplete block design.
 In these cases, the amount of confounding treatment information can be small enough to be neglected.
 This issue is out of scope for this write-up and therefore will not be addressed.

 The MS and DF are normally be extracted from the ANOVA table using the R function aov().
-However, because the aov() function only implement a single stage of decomposition, this cannot be applied directly to two-phase experiments.
-Two-phase experiments require two stages of decomposition; decomposition of the information from the Phase 1 block structure in the Phase 2 bock structure, and decomposition the information form the treatment structure in the Phase 1 block structure.
-Base on this idea of two stages of decomposition the aov() function can be applied twice, i.e. once for each stage of decomposition.
+However, because the aov() function only implements a single stage of decomposition, this cannot be applied directly to two-phase experiments.
+Two-phase experiments require two stages of decomposition; decomposition of the information from the Phase 1 block structure in the Phase 2 bock structure, and decomposition the information from the treatment structure in the Phase 1 block structure.
+Based on this idea of two stages of decomposition the aov() function can be applied twice, i.e. once for each stage of decomposition.

-By applying the aov() function twice, the MS and DF can be extracted from each stage of decomposition:
+By applying the aov() function twice, the MS and DF can be extracted from each stage of decomposition by:

 1. aov() is applied the first time where the Phase 1 block structure is fitted as the fixed effects and Phase 2 block structure as random effects.
 The MS and DF from the decomposition of the Phase 1 block structure in the Phase 2 block structure are extracted.